F00LM1N4/sl1toctb/README.md

 ```

 ## Credits

+[sl1toctb](https://github.com/oelmekki/sl1toctb) All the credit for this
+piece of software goes to the original creator [oelmekki](https://github.com/oelmekki).
+I just forked it to fix an issue I was having on my printer and to add a better
+layer exposure transition.

 [UVtools](https://github.com/sn4k3/UVtools) has been instrumental to my
 understanding of the ctb file format, some parts of sl1toctb (notably the